Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Bulleen had a median income among taxpayers of $51,305 and an average income of $74,606.
-Nationally, these figures are high compared to the Greater Melbourne levels of $57,688 (median) and $75,164 (average).
-Based on Wage Price Index growth of 8.25% since financial year ended June 2023, estimated median income as of September 2025 would be approximately $55,538, while the average is projected to reach $80,761 by then.
-According to the 2021 Census, Bulleen's household income ranks at the 54th percentile with a weekly income of $1,814, and personal income sits at the 36th percentile.
-Income brackets indicate that 27.8% of Bulleen's population (3,277 individuals) fall within the $1,500 - $2,999 income range, which is similar to the surrounding region where this cohort represents 32.8%.
-After housing expenses, 85.8% of income remains for other expenses in Bulleen, and the area's SEIFA income ranking places it in the 8th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Bulleen had a median income among taxpayers of $51,305.
+The average income stood at $74,606.
+Nationally, these figures are high compared to $57,688 and $75,164 across Greater Melbourne respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $55,538 (median) and $80,761 (average) as of September 2025.
+From the 2021 Census, household income ranks at the 54th percentile ($1,814 weekly), while personal income sits at the 36th percentile.
+Income brackets indicate 27.8% of Bulleen's population falls within the $1,500 - 2,999 income range, aligning with the surrounding region where this cohort represents 32.8%.
+After housing costs, 85.8% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income